Risk Assessment for Wildfire#

 NUTS_ID = ['ES511', 'ES512', 'ES513', 'ES514']

-catalan_administrative_3 = nuts_eu[nuts_eu['NUTS_ID'].isin(NUTS_ID)]
+region_nuts3 = nuts_eu[nuts_eu['NUTS_ID'].isin(NUTS_ID)]

-Aggregate the Risk at NUTS2 level#
+Aggregate at NUTS3 level#

 Function to calculate zonal statistics: